Our Grant Program

 To find out more about current CRA guidelines, please read Guidance CG-004.

-The CSCF does not fund:
+The Community Foundation does not fund:

 • Core operating costs or deficit reduction